Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Cerebral amyloid angiopathy is recognized as a major cause of intracerebral hemorrhage in the elderly, as well as an important contributor to vascular cognitive impairment and dementia (VCID).
-The following are advances highlighted in the article: 1) the importance of cortical cerebral microinfarctions in contributing to cognitive impairment and dementia in the disease, 2) the potential transmissibility of cerebral amyloid angiopathy through cadaveric dura matter exposure, and 3) the progression of cortical superficial siderosis in patients with probable cerebral amyloid angiopathy without intracerebral hemorrhage.
+Cerebral amyloid angiopathy is recognized as a major cause of intracerebral hemorrhage in the elderly, as well as an important contributor to vascular cognitive impairment and dementia.
+The following are advances highlighted in the article: (1) the updated Boston criteria version 2.0 for the diagnosis of cerebral amyloid angiopathy, (2) the pathophysiological framework of cerebral amyloid angiopathy progression, and (3) the potential transmissibility of cerebral amyloid angiopathy through cadaveric dura matter exposure.

 • Cerebral amyloid angiopathy is a common neuropathology in the aging brain, most often recognized in clinical practice as the cause of multiple, strictly lobar intracerebral hemorrhages, microbleeds, or superficial sulcal/meningeal bleeding. | |